dakshbhatnagar/portfolio/README.md

 ## App Functionality

-The stock price prediction app provides the following features:
+The app provides the following features:

 1. **Select a Stock**: Users can choose a specific stock they are interested in from a list of available stocks.